Hayes (surname)

 Hayes is an English language surname.
 In the United States Census, 1990, Hayes was the 100th most common surname recorded.
 The oldest record of the surname dates to 1197 in the Eynsham Cartulary of Oxfordshire, where it appears in the form Heise.
 There are nineteen coats of arms assumed by or granted to individuals with this or a similar surname.
 Though primarily a surname, "Hayes" sometimes appears as a given name in census records.

 Origin

 Derived from name of Irish god

 In Ireland, Hayes originated as a Gaelic polygenetic surname "O hAodha", meaning descendant of Aodh ("fire"), or of Aed, an Irish mythological god.
 Septs in most counties anglicised "O hAodha" to "Hayes".
 In County Cork, it became "O'Hea".
-In the province of Ulster, it became "Hughes", the patronymic of Hugh, an anglicized variant of the given name Aodh.
+In the province of Ulster, it became "Hughes", the patronymic of Hugh, an anglicized form of the given name Aodh.
 Hayes is noted on a public record in County Wexford as early as 1182.
 In County Cork, under the Munster providence, Hayes falls under the banner of the McNamara clan in the Dalcassian Sept.
 Other Irish Hayeses have also been associated with Clan Cian, the ruling O'Carroll clan of southern Ireland.